-If you’ve been around cryptocurrencies for a while then you’ve probably heard the term Merkle root thrown around in technical discussions.
-Welcome to our ELI5 article on merkle roots and why this concept is important in guarding the integrity of cryptocurrencies’ blockchains.
+If you’ve been around cryptocurrencies for a while then you’ve probably heard the term Merkle Root mentioned in technical discussions.
+Today we’ll take a look at this interesting construct which is used to guarantee the integrity of cryptocurrency blocks.

-Before discussing what Merkle root means, let’s take a quick ELI5-level look at Merkle Trees.
+Before discussing Merkle Roots, let’s take a quick look at Merkle Trees.
+(Trees have roots that hold them in place: that’s a hint of where we’re going next.)

 A Merkle Tree is illustrated at the top of this article.